arduino-libraries/Arduino_Opta_Blueprint/AddCustomExpansion.md

 1. the digitaWrite() function sets the registers holding the information about the output status
 2. execute the operation SET_DIGITAL_OUTPUT
-3. the execute() function "triggers" an I2C transaction using i2c_transaction function
+3. the execute() function "triggers" an I2C transaction using I2C_TRANSACTION macro
 4. this function use the "prepare" function pointer to understand how to set up the transmission buffer (this typically will write the information held in the registers into the transmission buffer)